Culture Shock in Qatar

 Through its former monarch, Sheik Hamad bin Khalifa Al-Thani, Qatar has become renowned for liberal policies that include women’s suffrage, redrafting the Constitution, and even allowing the launch of leading English and Arabic news source, Al Jazeera.
 Expats will, nonetheless, probably have to make some initial adjustments to overcome culture shock in Qatar.

-As is the case with other Arab nations, local culture is linked to the tenets of the Muslim religion.
+As is the case with other Arab nations, local culture is linked to the tenets of Islam.
 Although non-Muslim foreigners aren’t expected to adhere to Islamic law, they are expected to be aware of it and respect its principles.